Mihirsur007/Hardware-and-Website-Development-Club/README.md

 ### Arduino Resources

-Are you fascinated by the world of electronics and hardware programming?
 We've got you covered with a collection of resources that include:

 - **Code**: We'll provide you with sample code and projects that you can use to program your Arduino boards.
 From basic LED blinking to more complex sensor integrations, you'll find a range of coding examples to play with.